 unit support team for help with a troop meeting place.

 Troop Meetings in the home.
 GSCI prohibits meetings held in homes.

-Troops having difficulty finding space to meet should contact their
+Troops having difficulty finding space to meet should contact customer care.

 If your group or troop can’t meet in person or hold a traditional

 meeting, there are so many ways to bring the power of Girl Scouting

 home!
 Meeting virtually can be a fun, engaging option for your troop.

 setting up a virtual meeting, you’ll want to: